owncloud/client/doc/dev/sync-algorithm.md

 Afterwards, we have two trees that tell us what happened relative to the journal.
 But there may still be conflicts if something happened to an entity both locally and on the remote.

   - Input: file system, server data, journal
-  - Output: c_rbtree_t* for the local and remote trees
+  - Output: two c_rbtree_t*, representing the local and remote trees

   - Note on remote discovery: Since a change to a file on the server causes the etags of all parent folders to change, folders with an unchanged etag can be read from the journal directly and don't need to be walked into.